hrj/gae_tx_test/README.md

-# GAE transactions and unique key constraints
+# GAE transactions and unique property constraints

 ## Introduction
 While I was learning about the concept of Transactions on the Google App Engine data store I came across this [interesting blog][bp] post by Broc Seib.
-In that post Broc describes a method of implementing a Unique Key constraint by using transactions.
-In a nutshell the idea is to check for existing entities with the same property value before inserting / updating an entity with the same property value.
+In that post Broc describes a method of implementing a Unique property constraint by using transactions.
+In a nutshell the idea is to check for existing entities with the same property value in a transaction before inserting / updating an entity with the same property value.
+This was a nice post and I learnt several things from it.

 However, towards the end of the post there was a limitation mentioned that was a little jarring.
 Quoting: